microsoft/T-MAC/README.md

 ## End-2-End Speedup

-We evaluate the token generation performance of difference models on four different devices: Apple M2-Ultra, Jetson AGX Orin, Raspberry Pi 5 and Surface Book 3.
+We evaluate the token generation performance of different models on four different devices: Apple M2-Ultra, Jetson AGX Orin, Raspberry Pi 5 and Surface Book 3.

 > We evaluate BitNet-3B and Llama-2-7B (W2) with T-MAC 2-bit and llama.cpp Q2_K, and evaluate Llama-2-7B (W4) with T-MAC 4-bit and llama.cpp Q4_0.